-!
 IMPORTANT: The "important" icon is followed by information 8e6 recommends that you review before proceeding with the next action.

-The "book" icon references the R3000 User Guide.
-This icon is found in the Best Filtering Practices section of this document.
+The "book" icon references the R3000 User Guide or ER Web Client User Guide.
+This icon is found in the Best Filtering / Best Reporting Practices sections of this document.